 2. Coolant leaks

 At times, your coolant level didn’t just naturally go down.
 A leakage can be the cause.
+Among the common causes of diesel engine overheating is a loss of coolant.
 Yes, due to the high temperature the diesel engine runs at, coolant can naturally evaporate and coolant level drop.
 That’s normal.
 But sometimes, the drop can be outrageous.
 In such cases, you should check out for leakages in the gasket.
 Before adding new coolants, be sure the coolant loss wasn’t due to leakage.

 To do this, you need a bit of easy-peasy practicality.
 Add some coolant and keep checking the fluid level for an immediate drop.
 You can also check the ground underneath the engine for signs of any leakage.
 If you didn’t see any sign, feel free to add more coolants.